onap/vnfrqts-requirements/docs/Chapter8.rst

 R-03954: The VNF **MUST** survive any single points of failure within the Network Cloud (e.g., virtual NIC, VM, disk failure).

-R-98391: The VNF **MUST**, if not using the NCSP’s IDAM API, support Role-Based Access Control to permit/limit the user/application to performing specific activities.
+R-98391: The VNF **MUST**, if not using the NCSP's IDAM API, support Role-Based Access Control to permit/limit the user/application to performing specific activities.

-R-29967: The VNF **MUST** conform its YANG model to RFC 6022, “YANG module for NETCONF monitoring”.
+R-29967: The VNF **MUST** conform its YANG model to RFC 6022, "YANG module for NETCONF monitoring".

 R-80335: The VNF **MUST** make visible a Warning Notices: A formal statement of resource intent, i.e., a warning notice, upon initial access to a VNF provider user who accesses private internal networks or Company computer resources, e.g., upon initial logon to an internal web site, system or application which requires authentication.